dalibo/emaj/docs/en/otherGroupsFunctions.rst

 The function returns the number of imported tables groups.

-Note that importing a tables group overrides the previous group’s configuration, if any, in the *emaj_group_def* technical table.

 In a variation of the function, the first input parameter directly contains the JSON description of the groups to load::

    SELECT emaj_import_groups_configuration('<JSON.structure>, <groups.names.array>, <alter_started_groups>);